modelair/vue-boolean/README.md

 # Vue-Boolean

-Vue-Boolean it is a wrapper for child component
+Vue-Boolean it is a renderer for child component

 Only for Vue 3